AlgoCompSynth/AlgoCompSynth-Distroboxes/README.md

-# Musical-Data-Science
+# AlgoCompSynth-Distroboxes
-A pet container for analyzing and synthesizing music
+Pet containers for analyzing and synthesizing music